North Korea has made rapid progress in its weapons programme, which it claims is necessary to defend itself against a possible US invasion.

 American forces in South Korea and the wider region

-Washington has also installed its controversial THAAD missile defence system at Seongju in South Korea, which would be used shoot down North Korean short and medium range missiles in the event of war.
+Washington has also installed its controversial THAAD missile defence system in South Korea, which would be used shoot down North Korean short and medium range missiles in the event of war.

-In the wider region, Japan hosts more US forces than any other nation, with some 47,050 deployed, according to the IISS, the majority being naval personnel.
+In the wider region, Japan hosts more US forces than any other nation with some 50,000 deployed, the majority being naval personnel.
 It also has an aircraft carrier based in Japan.

 There are also significant US forces on the US Pacific island of Guam, which is sometimes described as a "permanent aircraft carrier".